 The traditional form of Heller Myotomy is performed in a laparoscopic surgical manner.
 During the procedure, four tiny incisions are made in the abdomen through which specially made surgical devices are passed.
 Small incisions are made in the Lower Esophageal Sphincter or the LES, the primary valve that regulates the flow of food and liquid from the esophagus to the stomach.
 The procedure alleviates pressure by weakening the muscles in the esophagus.

 The advances in laparoscopy allow for shorter hospital stays as well as fewer complications when compared to surgeries in the past.

 The Endoscopic Heller Myotomy

-The team at Winthrop Surgical Associates was the first to perform a Heller Myotomy in a non-surgical, endoscopic manner back in 2009.
+The team at NYU Langone Long Island Surgical Associates was the first to perform a Heller Myotomy in a non-surgical, endoscopic manner back in 2009.
 Since then, we have become a leader in the minimally invasive and non-surgical treatment of achalasia.

 The endoscopic approach eliminates the small incisions used in laparoscopy.
 Instead, a specially made device is passed through the mouth down the esophagus and the procedure is performed “from the inside.“

 While the endoscopic Myotomy does not have as much clinical data behind it as the laparoscopic form, our initial results have shown even more promise in the resolution of the symptoms of achalasia.
 Not only do more than 90% of patients get complete relief, but the relief lasts.
 Further, as we have refined the endoscopic technique, it can now be performed on an outpatient basis for certain cases, which reduces patient downtime as well as costs.
 Serious complications have also been reduced with the endoscopic approach.

 Risks and Considerations of Heller Myotomy